Tony118g/captured/README.md

     * [Connecting the API](#connecting-the-api)

 ## Project Goals
-Captured is designed and intended to be a social, educational and promotive platform for photography enthusiasts to share and interact with content related to photography.
+Captured is designed and intended to be a social, educational, and promotive platform for photography enthusiasts to share and interact with content related to photography.
 The primary goals to achieve this are as follows:

 * General aspects:
     * Deliver a simple and intuitive user experience.